CGK-Laboratory/CGK-Laboratory.github.io/_members/kathryn-blek.md

 ##### What superpower would you have?

 Photographic memory!
-I’d love to be able to hold onto all of my favorite memories (and it would help cut down on study time)
+I’d love to be able to hold onto all of my favorite memories (and it would help cut down on study time).

 ##### What would your alternative career be?